ing-bank/lion/docs/components/inputs/select/overview.md

 ```

 For this form element it is important to put the `slot="input"` with the native `select` yourself, because you are responsible for filling it with `<option>`s.
-For most other form elements in `lion` we do this for you, because there's no need to put html inside the native form inputs.
+For most other form elements we do this for you, because there's no need to put html inside the native form inputs.

 ## Features